 No, that is contrary to Duke's policy on course credits.

-I only scored a 4 on the BC test, but I would like to go ahead and take Math 212 Multivariable Calculus anyway.
+I did not get a 5 on the BC test, but I would like to go ahead and take Math 212 Multivariable Calculus anyway.
 May I get permission to do so, or may I take a placement test for Math 212?

 Math 212 and Math 202 require credit for second semester calculus on your Duke record.
-The score of 4 on the BC AP exam results in credit only for Math 21, and does not result in credit for Math 22 that would satisfy this prerequisite.
+A score of 4 or lower on the BC AP exam results in credit only for Math 21, and does not result in credit for Math 22 that would satisfy this prerequisite.

 If you feel you have a much stronger background in second semester calculus than is reflected in your AP score and would like to be considered for eligibility to enroll in Math 202 or Math 212, you might consider taking the Math 122L Proficiency Exam; students who do well on this exam will be granted permission to enroll in multivariable calculus, at the discretion of the Supervisor of First-Year Instruction.
 This test is administered each semester shortly before the first day of classes.
 If you would like to take this exam, please submit the Math 122L Proficiency Exam Registration Form.